jramaya/marketingmd/index.md

 **Fig. 8.2: The flow of marketing communication**

-8.7 DESIGNING AN IMC STRATEGY {#designing-an-imc-strategy .calibre5}          --
+8.7 DESIGNING AN IMC STRATEGY

  The design of an effective IMC strategy is a very difficult and time-consuming process that requires the efforts of many members of the marketing staff.
 Although there has been a great deal of variety in designing this process, the steps depicted in [Figure 8.3] are most common.